Medical Economics details a list of challenges that primary care providers will be facing for the upcoming year.

 Challenge 1: ICD-10 implementation

 According to a survey from the Medical Group Management Association (MGMA), 79% of practices had not yet started implementation or were only somewhat ready.
 This delay can cost practices more money in training and preparation.
 The new coding system also comes at a high cost.
 The American Medical Association (AMA) estimates that small practices may spend between $56,639 and $226,2015 for the implementation of a new coding system.
-Practices will have to send both ICD-9 and ICD-10 claims during the transition period in order to ensure payment.
-This dual coding process can be time consuming and resource intensive.
+Practices will have to send both ICD-9 and ICD-10 claims during the transition period to ensure payment.
+This dual coding process can be time-consuming and resource intensive.
 It may also be a difficult task to complete with their current health information system or practice management system.

 Challenge 2: HIPAA

-Keeping patient information secure has become increasingly complicated.
-HIPAA regulations are violated more often than one would suspect.
+Keeping patient information secure, has become increasingly complicated.
+HIPAA regulations violated more often than one would suspect.
 When patients and staff have access to social media and mobile devices, it becomes harder to keep track of electronic communication within the practice.
 Practices need to consider this technology a threat to patient security and take the necessary steps to limit their violations.
 Fines for HIPAA violations can start at $100 and can go as high as $50,000.

 Challenge 3: Meaningful Use 2

 Starting in 2015, eligible professionals (EPs) will see a 1% decrease (up to 5%) in Medicare reimbursements for every year that they fail to meet meaningful use requirements.
 EPs have until the end of February 2015 to attest for MU2.
-The Centers for Medicare and Medicaid Services (CMS) has already changed the rules several times and may continue to do so, leading to further complications, as practices constantly have to adjust to the latest updates.
+The Centers for Medicare and Medicaid Services (CMS) has already changed the rules several times and may continue to do so, leading to further complications, as practices continuously have to adjust to the latest updates.

-Challenge 4: Getting paid
+Challenge 4: Getting Paid

 Challenge 5: Maintenance of certification (MOC)